ndmCH/status_ndmts/README.md

 # To-Do
 - Add List of Admins
-- Implement a way to report Incidents without sending an e-mail to me or an admin (DONE)
+- Clean up CSS and make everything in contact.php look cohesive
+- Add more functionality
+- Add a Twitter Style Feed to index.php to let people know about the status of incidents